-Last Updated on August 26, 2022 by Dr Gustavo Assatourians DDS
+Last Updated on January 3, 2023 by Dr Gustavo Assatourians DDS

-What is periodontitis?
+What is periodontitis disease?

-Can periodontitis be cured?.
+Can periodontitis be cured?
 First, we define what is it.
 Periodontitis is a disease that affects the tissues that support the teeth in the maxillary bone.
 Its origin may be due to various factors, from hereditary, genetic, other diseases in the body, environmental, and due to local causes such as accumulation of hardened bacterial plaque or tartar, for long periods and can be aggravated by factors such as age, sex, and having habits such as smoking for example.

 The gums begin to vary in height and give the sensation that they are receding or that the teeth look larger, when in reality, what is happening is an internal affectation that is caused when losing bone, they lose supporting tissues and stability due to internal inflammation not detected in time.
-Sometimes these symptoms are imperceptible by the patient.
+Sometimes these symptoms are imperceptible to the patient.
 Many times they do not cause pain, bleeding may or may not be present and they go to treatment in advanced stages when there is already mobility in the teeth, permanent bad breath, or a severe infection.

-How is the treatment of periodontitis?
+How is the treatment of gum disease?

 Once the patient has been diagnosed with periodontal disease or periodontitis, it is not only important to carry out the treatment immediately but to emphasize that once the treatment is carried out the disease is not overcome in a single session.
 It is necessary to perform a sequence of sessions, radiographic records, graphs of the adhesion of the gums and depth of the pockets that it presents, as well as evidence of the presence of soft plaque and bleeding.

 The purpose of the comprehensive periodontal examination, according to the American Academy of Periodontology, is to determine the periodontal diagnosis and prognosis, and/or suitability for dental implants.
 This process includes evaluating periodontal and peri-implant tissues to assess the patient’s suitability for treatments, including non-surgical, surgical, regenerative, and reconstructive therapy or dental implant placement.
 So, can periodontitis be cured?

-Then… can periodontitis be cured?
+Can periodontitis be cured?